-1 Aptitude measures potential, ability measures attainment or what has already been achieved and the two should not be confused.
+2 Aptitude measures potential, ability measures attainment or what has already been achieved and the two should not be confused.

-Parents will need to complete the music specialism application form on the school website if they wish their child to be considered for one of these places.
-The closing date for applications to sit the music aptitude test is 9am Monday 27th September 2021.

-The music aptitude test will be held on Saturday 2nd October 2021 and parents will be informed of the result of the test before the closing date for applications which is 31st October 2021.
+Parents will need to complete the music specialism application form available on the school website if they wish their child to be considered for one of these places.
+The music aptitude test will be held on Saturday 1st October 2022.
+Children are ranked according to their scores from both tests and parents will be informed of the result of the test before the closing date for applications which is 31st October 2022.
+Unsuccessful applicants will also be placed into the next category they are eligible for.

 Further details and answers to frequently asked questions about the music aptitude assessment test are available on the school website.
-Children not demonstrating music aptitude will be ranked under the other oversubscription criteria, in order of priority, if their parents apply for a place.